zyzyzy3zy/Fast-DDS/ProgressToQ1.md

  This point is REQUIRED to be considered for the Quality Level 3 category.

-**Task: Define Tier platforms and OS for *eprosima Fast DDS* adding the corresponding file to the repository and linking to the README and QUALITY DECLARATION**
+**[Task #9263](https://eprosima.easyredmine.com/issues/9263): Define Tier platforms and OS for *eprosima Fast DDS* adding the corresponding file to the repository and linking to the README and QUALITY DECLARATION**

-**Task: Add CI support for aarch64 with Ubuntu Focal in Jenkins (nightly and manual linked to pull requests).
+**[Task #9264](https://eprosima.easyredmine.com/issues/9264): Add CI support for aarch64 with Ubuntu Focal in Jenkins (nightly and manual linked to pull requests).
 Include also coverage report.**

 ### Vulnerability Disclosure Policy [7.i]